sabari2018/PDL_2020-2021_GR5/DESIGN.md

 First, "addWikiUrlFromFile ()" is called.
 This function reads "wikiurls.txt" and fills WikiUrl list.
 Then, "parseHTML ()" is executed and realizes the HTML extraction.
 When a Wikipedia table is extracted, a Table object is created, filled with the Wikipedia table content and add to the Table list.
 After, "parseWikiText ()" is executed and realizes the WikiText extraction.
 When a Wikipedia table is extracted, a Table object is created, filled with the Wikipedia table content and add to the Table list.
+This object is a common structure which takes the results of our two parsers.
+This is vey practical in order to compare their results.
 Finally, "convert ()" is called.
 This methods consits in writing all Table in the list in a csv file.

+## Special cases

+CSV is a very basic format.
+It does not have any conventions for pictures or links.
+More problematic, there is no easy way to write table rowspan and colspan in CSV.
+An easy way would be to ignore rows containing rowspans or colspans but this will delete a large amount of data.
+The solution we chose is to replace colspan and rowspan with empty cells.
+The goal of this solution is to retrieve a valid CSV (the same number of cells per row) while keeping the maximum of the original data.

+For links, we decided to keep their title only as we prefer to keep comprehensive data.
+For pictures, we decided to keep their links as it will help the user to find them back on the internet.

 ## Tests results